Skip to content

 set transform-set ENCOR-TS

-set ikev2-profile ENCOR-IKEV2-PROFILE
+set ikev2-profile ENCOR-IKEV2

 !